iceXshadow/qotd/README.md

 # Quote of the Day

 <!-- QUOTE_START -->
-> Don't be pushed by your problems; be led by your dreams.
+> The day is for honest men, the night for thieves.
 >
-> — Unknown
+> — Euripides

 Inspirational quotes provided by <a href="https://zenquotes.io/" target="_blank">ZenQuotes API</a>
 <!-- QUOTE_END -->